 Maya refused to believe that possibility, despite the similarities with her first acquaintance with Early.
 She threw the thought out from her mind.
 She forgot that Early was not actually her dog.
 Only the bound between them spoke more than a certificate paper.

-Perhaps there were operation to tag and release program of street dogs and Early was one of the dogs caught.
+Perhaps there were a tag and release program for street dogs and Early was one of the dogs caught.